Sim-ctrl/Arduino-Car-Project/README.md

 # Arduino-Car-Project
-In this Project im going to work with my ESP8266 and some tools, like a RFID-Reader, OLED Display and Relays
+In this Project im going to work with one of my many ESP8266 and some tools, like a RFID-Reader, OLED Display and Relays

 Hier sind 3 Dateien zu finden.
 1 - Ein klassisches Programm um den NFC/RFID-Reader zu benutzen